abudrionis/icdcoder/README.md

 Train using all of your dataset by using the entering

-`python3 BERT_coder.py -train [filepath to data]`
+`python3 baseline_coder.py -train [filepath to data]`

 For example

-`python3 BERT_coder.py -train /Volumes/secretUSB/train_data.csv`
+`python3 baseline_coder.py -train /Volumes/secretUSB/train_data.csv`

 #### Training and Testing

 **(ii)** `-train_and_test`
 			                  Filepath to csv file used for training and testing.
 The file needs to follow the structure specified in the section *How to get hold of/prepare datasets*.

 Train and evaluate by entering

-`python3 BERT_coder.py -train_and_test [filepath to data]`
+`python3 baseline_coder.py -train_and_test [filepath to data]`

 For example

-`python3 BERT_coder.py -train /Volumes/secretUSB/train_and_test_data.csv`
+`python3 baseline_coder.py -train /Volumes/secretUSB/train_and_test_data.csv`

 #### Testing only

 **(iii)** `-test`    	Use argument if you want to predict the ICD
                 	    codes of an unseen discharge summary

-Predict the ICD codes of a single discharge summary already trained (fine-tuned) model by entering
+Predict the ICD codes of a single discharge summary already trained model by entering

 `python3 baseline_coder.py -test`